“I do like girls. And, guys, too. But not in that way. C’mon.”

 My focus is back on Shakey, the powder-dabber, who has experienced some sort of drastic mood change.
 When I first saw him, he was highly agitated as he asked Squire for money.
 Then, he was excited – giddy, even, as he ran across the mall.
 In the moments after he made the sniffing movement, he was euphoric.
 Now, he’s just lying down on a park bench, his arm covering his eyes, so motionless you’d think he was dead.

-Twenty minutes after my arrival, and three guys sit, arms crossed, doing nothing.
-“What are you waiting for,” asks Squire.
+Twenty minutes after my arrival, the three guys sit, arms crossed, doing nothing.
+“What are you waiting for?” asks Squire.

 “They’re waiting for Waldo; he’s late,” says a friend.